zm711/spikeanalysis/docs/source/submodules/spike_data.rst

     s(i) = \frac{b(i) - a(i)}{max(a(i), b(i))}

 For :code:`spikenalysis`, rather than this implementation proposed by Rousseeuw, the simplified silhouette is used as proposed by Hruschka et al.
-This makes use of the centroid distance rather than pair wise.
+This makes use of the centroid distance rather than pairwise.
 So,

 .. math::